Infrastructure debt: Funds

-Research conducted by the World Pensions Council (WPC) suggests that most UK and European pension funds wishing to gain a degree of exposure to infrastructure debt have done so indirectly, through investments made in infrastructure funds managed by specialized UK, Canadian, US and Australian funds.
+Research conducted by Nicolas Firzli of the World Pensions council (WPc) suggests that most UK, European and Asian pension funds wishing to gain a degree of exposure to infrastructure debt have done so indirectly, through investments made in infrastructure funds managed by specialized UK, Canadian, US and Australian funds.
 Sequoia Investment Management Company, based in London, has launched Sequoia Economic Infrastructure Income Fund targeted at fund managers and institutional investors.

 On 29 November 2011, the British government unveiled an unprecedented plan to encourage large-scale pension investments in new roads, hospitals, airports... etc. across the UK.
 The plan is aimed at enticing 20 billion pounds ($30.97 billion) of investment in domestic infrastructure projects "over the next decade", which could mark the beginning of a new wave of pension fund investment in infrastructure in the UK.

 Investment outcomes

 Ratings agencies recognize the attractive credit characteristics of infrastructure debt including credit ratings less subject to fluctuations, lower defaults and higher recoveries than equivalently rated non-financial corporate debt.

 The popularity of Infrastructure Debt relates to the key outcomes it provides for its investors.
 These outcomes include low historical losses, portfolio diversity, returns in excess of more liquid bonds and provides certainty of cash flow.

-Investing in Infrastructure debt has overall caused low historical losses when compared to other investing options.
-The wide range of choice into where your money gets invested allows for the investor to create a well rounded investing portfolio.